Best Practice Guidelines for Reflective Supervision/Consultation

 CT-AIMH recognizes that in many regions there are few supervisors/consultants who meet the qualifications specified above.
 If an Endorsement® applicant is having difficulty finding supervision/consultation to promote or support the practice of infant mental health or if a program has difficulty finding someone to provide reflective supervision/consultation to guide and support staff who are applicants for Endorsement®, CT-AIMH can be a resource.

-CT-AIMH invites Endorsement® applicants and supervisors/consultants to contact the CT- AIMH central office to assist in finding supervisors/consultants who are endorsed and available to work with them or to discuss the standards for best practice presented in this guide.
+CT-AIMH invites Endorsement® applicants and supervisors/consultants to contact CT- AIMH to assist in finding supervisors/consultants who are endorsed and available to work with them or to discuss the standards for best practice presented in this guide.
 Rapidly changing technology makes it possible to connect through the Internet, by telephone conference, or face to face.

 Please note: Peer supervision (defined as colleagues meeting together without an identified supervisor/consultant to guide the reflective process), while valuable for many experienced practitioners, does not meet the reflective supervision/consultation criteria for endorsement as specified in this guide.